dribnet/purvs/README.md

   * `rectW` : width of the rect
   * `rectH` : height positon of the rect

-I have started trying to develop my animation for the interpolate to see what I can change about it.
-So far I have not changed much but I will continue to develop this to see what else I can do.
-I also put my name into the swapwords to have it display in the exhibition.
-I have put constant as the name of my alphabet at the moment as I wanted it to have a connection to the ellipse that has a fixed x position and size.
-In the the word constant, the ellipse's y pos also does not change for those letters so I took that into consideration when thinking about a name.
+I have changed the interpolate function to make the size of the rectangle change when the percent is above 40 becuase only a couple of the letters have the width of the rect change and I liked the effect it had for those letters.
+I also sped up the transitions between the angle of the arc and the x and y offsets of the rect.
+I wanted the transition to the letters that do not use the rect to be smoother and have the rect disappear quicker.